Data Compression with Stochastic Codes: The proof of the pudding is in the applications

 A prominent application is \textit{federated learning}, in which a central server trains a model using distributed gradient descent.
 Clients compute gradient updates from local data and must transmit them to the server without revealing sensitive information.
 Popular mechanisms include the additive Gaussian mechanism, $Y = X + \epsilon$ with $\epsilon \sim \Normal(0, \sigma^2)$.

 Since users send a noisy version $Y$ of their data $X$, this provides another natural application for relative entropy coding: we can express the privacy mechanism as $P_{Y \mid X}$, and encode efficiently.
 However, we cannot naively apply any relative entropy coding algorithm to the privacy mechanism; we must ensure that the code (not just the sample it encodes) does not reveal too much about the user's data.
-This issue was recently solved by \cite{liu2024universal}, which developed the first privatised relative entropy coding algorithm that can encode exact samples from arbitrary privacy mechanisms.
+This issue was recently solved by \cite{liu2024universal}, which developed the first privatised relative entropy coding algorithm capable of encoding exact samples from any privacy mechanism.